Domain

 Advanced

-At an advanced level, domains are managed through the Domain Name System.
-DNS translates domain names into IP addresses so browsers can connect to the correct server.
+Domains are managed through the Domain Name System (DNS), which translates domain names into IP addresses so browsers can connect to the correct server.
 Domains must be registered with accredited registrars and renewed periodically.

-Advanced practices include using DNS records such as A, CNAME, MX, and TXT for routing traffic, managing email, and verifying ownership.
-Businesses often secure multiple domains or variations to protect their brand.
+Management often involves DNS records such as A, CNAME, MX, and TXT for routing traffic, managing email, and verifying ownership.
+Businesses also secure multiple domains or variations to protect their brand.

 Metrics